dennis2908/evermostestno1/README.md

 # How to do functionality test (using Postman) :

 1. Use POST /api/auth/signup folder User Authentication and click the button "Send" to register user.</br>
-2. Use POST /api/auth/login in folder User Authentication to login.</br>
+2. Use POST /api/auth/login in folder User Authentication and click the button "Send" to login.</br>
-3. Use POST /api/carts/ in folder Carts to start cart.
+3. Use POST /api/carts/ in folder Carts and click the button "Send" to start cart.
    You will get cartToken and cartKey.</br>
 3. Use POST /api/carts/:CartToken in folder Carts to add cart.</br>
    Replace f9508a7d6e438beddb6912f7f90f2b12 in url with cartToken from no 3.</br>